 Have you ever heard of femicide?
 This is the murder of women, because they are women.
 Femicide is a major social problem in Mexico, along with other forms of violence against women.
-During this program feminist voices from Latin America share their ideas about the causes of femicide and violence against women in Mexico.
-How can you change a culture of violence against women?
-We do this with Pedro Miguel, Tamara Idrobo Tapia and Myrna de la Peña.
-The music band Snowapple will play their revolutionary music.
-The band has just returned from a tour through Mexico where they have been trying to raise attention to the problem, by playing their music.
+During this program, feminist voices share their ideas about the causes of femicide and violence against women in Mexico.
+They ask what is needed to change the culture of violence.
+We do this with journalist Pedro Miguel and the band Snowapple.
+The band has just returned from a tour through Mexico where they were trying to draw attention to the problem through their music.

-At the end of the program, we collectively toast with a shot of Mezcal on the power of women and men all over the world who stand up for gender equality.
+At the end of the program, we collectively raise a glass of Mezcal to the power of women and men all over the world who stand up for gender equality.

 About the speakers

-- Tamara Pels-Idrobo Tapia is a passionate Latin American Feminist with more than 15 years of experience in social justice and human rights of girls, women and trans people.
-Since 2010, Tamara is Mama Cash’s Programme Associate for Latin America and the Caribbean, where she has been working and collaborating with feminists activists with the conviction that change is possible and it begins within people’s power to transform their own realities.
-Tamara believes in Feminisms as a means to transform societies towards a diverse, safe, just, peaceful, pleasurable, equal and sustainable world.
-She holds a Bachelor’s degree in Psychology from Universidad de Los Andes, Bogotá, Colombia and a Master’s degree in Social Science with a focus on Sexuality, Gender, and Culture from the University of Amsterdam.
+• Tamara Pels-Idrobo Tapia is a passionate Latin American feminist with more than 15 years of experience in social justice and the area of human rights for girls, women and trans people.
+Since 2010, Tamara has been Mama Cash’s Programme Associate for Latin America and the Caribbean, where she has been working and collaborating with feminist activists with the conviction that change is possible and it begins within people’s power to transform their own realities.
+Tamara believes in feminism as a means to transform societies into a diverse, safe, just, peaceful, pleasurable, equal and sustainable world.
+She holds a bachelor’s degree in psychology from Universidad de Los Andes, Bogotá, Colombia, and a master’s degree in social science with a focus on sexuality, gender, and culture from the University of Amsterdam.

-- Myrna de la Peña was born and raised in South-East Mexico.
-She lives now for several years in The Hague, and has recently graduated in European Studies.
-Myrna describes herself as an intersectional feminist with a special interest in politics, and as an immigrant.
+• Myrna de la Peña was born and raised in South-East Mexico.
+She has lived for several years in The Hague, and has recently graduated in European Studies.
+Myrna describes herself as an intersectional feminist with a special interest in politics.
 She is interested in exploring the link between Mexican history and the current violence against women.
-She believes that the way forward is to start a national conversation, where stereotypes and traditional practices are questioned and critically analysed.
+She believes that the way forward is to start a national conversation, where stereotypes and traditional practices are questioned and critically analysed

-- Snowapple is a group of multi-instrumentalists / singers from Amsterdam and Mexico.
-Playing original songs which they describe themselves as pop/folk/opera/avant-garde-cumbia.
-The group is currently touring the US, Mexico and Europe and is working on their 4th studio album.
-Their music has been played multiple times on BBC Radio and they made several appearances on international TV.
+• Snowapple is a group of multi-instrumentalists and singers from Amsterdam and Mexico.
+The playing songs that they describe as pop/folk/opera/avant-garde-cumbia.
+The group is currently touring the US, Mexico and Europe and is working on their fourth studio album.
+Their music has been often played on BBC Radio, and they have made several appearances on international television.